LimZiJia/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## Purpose of this guide
 This guide has been created to help you understand and utilize the features and functionalities of our software effectively.
-Whether you're a new user who is not familiar with command line interface or an expert looking to enhance your skills, this guide aims to provide you with the information you need to make the most of our product.
-In this guide you will find a quick start (guide to install and start using our product), a list of features and how to use them, and a glossary to help you understand some jargon.
+Whether you're a new user who is not familiar with command line interface ([CLI](#cli)) or an expert looking to enhance your skills, this guide aims to provide you with the information you need to make the most of our product.

+In this guide, you will find a quick start (guide to install and start using our product), a list of features and how to use them, and a glossary to help you understand some jargon.
 This guide is designed to provide you with clear and concise instructions and a reader-friendly format to enhance your experience in using our product.